Sugandhi13/prepare-result/README.md

 Different colors are used to display different kind of information on the terminal.

-- The error messages text are displayed in red font (Format code: \033[1;31m).
+- The error messages text are displayed in red color format(Format code: \033[1;31m).
-- The thankyou message text while ending the program is displayed in green font (Format code: \033[1;32m).
+- The thankyou message text while ending the program is displayed in green color format(Format code: \033[1;32m).
-- All kind of menus texts are displayed in yellow font (Format code: \033[1;33m).
+- All kind of menus texts are displayed in yellow color format(Format code: \033[1;33m).
-- Any important text is displayed in purple font (Format code: \033[1;35m).
+- Any important text is displayed in purple color format(Format code: \033[1;35m).
-- Any informational message text is display in cyan font format (Format code: \033[1;36m)
+- Any informational message text is display in cyan color format (Format code: \033[1;36m)
-- All line brakes added to separate the text is and any input asked from the user is displayed in white font format (Format code: \033[1;37m)
+- All line brakes added to separate the text is and any input asked from the user is displayed in white color format (Format code: \033[1;37m)

 ### Navigation